Discover the origins of Halloween and other interesting trivia about one of the most exciting holidays of the year.

 New York’s Village Halloween parade is the largest Halloween parade in the country.
 It boasts of 50,000 participants and magnets over 2 million spectators.

 Got all spooked and excited about Halloween?
-Dress up your home this time with our prettiest pumpkins and flower arrangements!
+Dress up your home this time with our prettiest pumpkin pie flower arrangements!
 Orchid Republic is conveniently located in Sherman Oaks and can do same day flower delivery in Los Angeles and Orange County.